Set up Segments to work for you

 Segments are a powerful tool for grouping your subscribers who meet (or don't meet) certain criteria.
 Here's how to create one:

 A Create Segment window will appear.
-Give your Segment a name, and then use the Filter Groups to define which subscribers will be grouped in it.
+Give your Segment a name, and then use the filter groups to define which subscribers will be grouped in it.

 A Segment has one filter group by default, but you can click Add Filter Group to set up more filter groups.

-Example use case
+Example use of a Segment

 If you write about more than one subject of interest on your blog, you may want to promote your content to just the subscribers interested in that subject instead of everyone on your list.

-In this case, create Segments to group your subscribers according to their interests, and then send a Broadcast to the appropriate Segment.
+In this case, create Segments to group subscribers according to their interests, and then send a Broadcast to the appropriate Segment.

 Let's say your Kit account has these Forms and Tags: